-Since this matter is likely to be far off-equilibrium at the earliest instants of the heavy-ion collision, its impact is seen most directly in probes that are the least sensitive to the later stages of the collision.
-The primary candidates here are electromagnetic probes of the medium such as photons and dileptons which, once emitted, do not interact with the medium.
+Since the Glasma matter is likely to be far off-equilibrium at the earliest instants of the heavy-ion collision, its features can be extracted most directly in probes that are the least sensitive to the later stages of the collision.
+The primary candidates here are electromagnetic probes of the medium such as photons and dileptons that, once emitted, do not interact with the medium.

-The problem here is that photons and di-leptons are produced continuously through out the spacetime evolution of the quark-gluon matter and from the subsequent hadronic phase as well.
-Current models of heavy ion collisions, which include photon yields from the pre-hydro kinetic theory phase tend to under predict the produced photon yields~\cite{Gale:2020xlg,Churchill:2020yny}; for an alternative mechanism, see \cite{Oliva:2017pri}.
+The problem here is that photons and di-leptons are produced continuously throughout the spacetime evolution of the quark-gluon matter and from the subsequent hadronic phase as well.
+Current models of heavy-ion collisions, which include photon yields from the pre-hydro kinetic theory phase tend to under predict the produced photon yields~\cite{Gale:2020xlg,Churchill:2020yny}; for an alternative mechanism, see \cite{Oliva:2017pri}.

-Photons emitted from the highly occupied Glasma have been suggested as an additional source of radiation~\cite{Berges:2017eom}.
-While phenomenological model comparisons show a significant Glasma contribution~\cite{Garcia-Montero:2019vju}, the theoretical modeling of photon rates at present carries sizable uncertainty.
+Photons emitted from highly occupied Glasma have been suggested as an additional source of radiation~\cite{Berges:2017eom}.
+While phenomenological model comparisons show a significant Glasma contribution~\cite{Garcia-Montero:2019vju}, the theoretical modeling of photon rates currently carries sizable uncertainty.